 You can add your drone business details to one of the many UAV directories but if the website isn’t being promoted enough to bring you new clients then your subscription could be wasted.

-I’ve been checking lots of drone business websites and social media accounts.
+I’ve been checking lots of drone business websites and SM accounts.
 It’s apparent that a lot are underused and left neglected.
-Nothing says ‘don’t bother’ more than a dead social media account that hasn’t seen a tweet or update for six months.
+Nothing says ‘don’t bother’ more than a dead account that hasn’t seen a tweet or update for six months.

-You’re going to need to combine the efforts in attracting organic traffic via your website and social media accounts with the more direct approach of paid advertising.
+You’re going to need to combine the efforts in attracting organic traffic via your website and SM accounts with the more direct approach of paid advertising.

 Once again, this refers back to your business plan.
 Knowing where to spend your budget depends on your target market.
 Is print advertising still a good choice for reaching them?
 Perhaps a quarter page advert in a specialist trade magazine is a productive choice.

 Or should you do what more and more businesses are doing and pay for clicks using Google Adwords, Bing, or Facebook ads?

 Don’t forget you can also try the old fashioned method of cold calling.
 However, I strongly suggest you research this first.
 Take the time to find out what the best format is for an email.
 Learn about the best heading, opening line, second line, and signature in your emails.
 Keep a record of what emails you send out and note the responses.

 Research your clients and show a genuine interest in them and their business and they may return the favour by responding to your unsolicited email.
 Send a follow up if you like but whatever you do don’t spam people.

 7. Time management